Christopher Lance Coleman, PhD, MS, MPH, FAAN

 tel: (215) 898-0760

 Dr. Coleman received his AS and BS from Walla Walla University, his MS from the Oregon Health Sciences University, and his PhD with a minor in education from the University of California, San Francisco.
 He completed a two year Postdoctoral program at the UCLA School of Nursing.
 Additionally, he also received special training in neuropsychiatry and neurobiology from the University of California Los Angeles’s Neuropsychiatry Summer Institute.
 Later he received an MPH from Johns Hopkins University.
-Dr. Coleman is associate faculty in the Centers for Health Disparities (formerly the Center for Urban Health Research) and the Center for Gerontologic Nursing Science.
+Dr. Coleman is Co-Director of the Center for Health Equity Research and associated faculty in the Center for Gerontologic Nursing Science.
 Additionally, he is associated faculty in the Graduate Program in Public Health Studies, and a member of the Center for AIDS Research (CFAR) in the Penn School of Medicine.